 - Seventeen dollars of this fee is deposited with a fund established by the State of Ohio for aid to abused and battered spouses.

 Officials Permitted to Perform a Marriage Ceremony:

-An ordained or licensed minister of any religious society or congregation within Ohio licensed to perform marriages, a judge of a county court in their county, an authorized judge of a municipal court, the mayor of a municipal corporation within their own county, the superintendent of the state school for the deaf, or any religious society, in conformity with the rules and regulations of its church are permitted to perform a marriage ceremony.
+An ordained or licensed minister of any religious society or congregation within Ohio licensed to perform marriages, an authorized judge of a county court, a judge of a municipal court, the mayor of a municipal corporation within their own county, the superintendent of the state school for the deaf, or any religious society, in conformity with the rules and regulations of its church are permitted to perform a marriage ceremony.
 Civil marriage ceremonies may be scheduled by calling the Akron Municipal Court at (330) 375-2059.

 Ministers may obtain information about licensing requirements by contacting:

 State of Ohio Office of The Secretary of State

 Although it is not mandatory to do so, you may take your spouse’s last name.
 It is your responsibility to notify the appropriate agencies and businesses.
 This includes: credit accounts, banks, the Social Security Administration, and the Bureau of Motor Vehicles to have the driver’s license changed.

 Information on changing your name with Social Security may be obtained by contacting:

 2nd Floor Federal Building